mapbox/DEPRECATED-lambda-cfn/FUNCTION-SPEC.md

     name: STRING_VALUE /* required */
 });
 ```
-- Lambda-cfn defaults to Nodejs v6.10.2, Nodejs 4.3.2 also available, see [AWS Lambda execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) for more information about the Lambda Nodejs runtime environment.
+- Lambda-cfn defaults to Nodejs v8.10, Nodejs v6.10.2 is also available.
+See [AWS Lambda execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) for more information about the Lambda Nodejs runtime environment.
 - Lambda runtime parameters for `memorySize` and `timeout` are optional.
     - `memorySize` must a multiple of 64MB between 128MB and 1536MB.
 If not specified, the default is 128mb.
 If the value specified is out of bounds, Lambda-cfn will round to the nearest valid memorySize value.
     - `timeout` can be 0 to 300 seconds.
 If not specified, the default is 60 seconds.
 If the value specified is out of bounds, lambda-cfn will round to the nearest valid timeout value.